su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 1. Why user stories?
 1. Think and provide an example of a user story.

+A user story is an statement of a software feature written from the perspective of the end user.
+Its purpose is to describe how a software feature will provide value to the customer.
+User stories are often expressed as "persona / role + need + purpose.": `As a ____, I want to ____, so that _____`

 ---

-## Part 4 - Class Activity (User story creation)
+## Part 4 - User story creation and Behavior Driven Development

-Activity: Choose a Scenario and create at least 10 user stories for your chosen scenario
+### Activity: Choose a Scenario and create at least 10 user stories for your chosen scenario
 1. eCommerce website
 2. eBanking website
 3. eLearning platform